2i2c-org/team-compass/practices.md

 # Team practices

-## The 2i2c handbook
+## The 2i2c team compass

-The primary {term}`source of truth <Single Source of Truth>` for information about 2i2c and its teams is the [2i2c Handbook](https://2i2c.org/handbook).
+The primary {term}`source of truth <Single Source of Truth>` for information about 2i2c and its teams is the [Team Compass](https://2i2c.org/team-compass).
 This contains information for new and current 2i2c team members, as well as the latest information about the status of various projects (or pointers to where you should look).

 ## General organizational information / documents / brainstorms